 - Ensuring that the project stays within the allocated budget

-- Administration tasks that will help to keep campaigns well-managed and organised
+- Administration tasks that will help to keep campaigns well-managed and organized

 - Offering creative ideas to the account manager to develop exciting campaigns and encourage clients to understand the importance of creativity throughout projects